 YOU SAID YES, LET’S GET PLANNING!!

-Congratulations your partner has just asked you those 4 magical words you have been waiting for ‘Put the kettle on’……..HAHA of course I’m only joking they were ‘will you marry me’ obviously you have said YES!!!
+Congratulations your partner has just asked you those 4 magical words you have been waiting for ‘Put the kettle on’……..HAHA of course I’m only joking they were ‘will you marry me’ and of course you said YES!!!

 How exciting for you both and of course you want to get the planning underway.
 So, what happens next?

-Obviously I’m going to tell you to hire a Wedding Planner!!
+Obviously I’m going to tell you to hire me an Urban Wedding Planner!!
 I wouldn’t be doing my job if I didn’t suggest that this be the first thing you do, but I also appreciate that not everyone wants a planner so here are my 5 top tips for planning your wedding.

 Before you go off and start planning celebrate your engagement, be that in a party, a night out or a romantic meal for two, celebrate it and enjoy it!!
 After all this is a huge moment in your life, so get a manicure and flash that ring off to all who know you and who will be just as excited as you are!